 There is a wide range of literature focusing on the importance of User-Centred Design (UCD) and its relevance in the testing and validation phase of a product.
 Gould and Lewis' (1985) paper [25] is today still valid and offers a clear overview of the three principles relevant for UCD: early focus on users; empirical measurement using prototypes and iterative design.
-The authors make the difference between understanding potential users and identifying and stereotyping them the importance is to get the designers to work in close contact with the users by performing interviews or exchanges with and observations of users as appropriate methods to be applied prior to design.
+The authors make the difference between understanding potential end users and identifying and stereotyping them - the importance is to get the designers to work in close contact with the end users by performing interviews and observing them as appropriate methods to be applied prior to design.
 Empirical evaluation methods are also recommended to be used during the users' interactions with the tested prototypes and their performance and reactions should be observed, recorded and analysed.